-The price increase of moving from being a sole trader to a small limited company is driven by a number of different factors, such as the additional Employers' Liability, the additional heads on the Personal Accident policy and the increased chances of mistakes or damages occuring (6 people are more likely to make an error than one!).
+The price increase of moving from being a sole trader to a small limited company is driven by a number of different factors, such as the additional employers' liability, the additional heads on the Personal Accident policy and the increased chances of mistakes or damages occurring (6 people are more likely to make an error than one!).

 |Average Cost of Construction Insurance for a limited company with 1 director and 5 employees, working in residential and commercial locations|

 |£2M PL, £5,000 Tools (not left in van overnight)||£2.209|

 |£2M PL, £5,000 Tools (left in van overnight)||£2,574|